 Is it their own incentive to engage in such unethical activities or do they receive their orders from the management?
 This remains unclear.

-However, one thing is absolutely clear – the buyers have substantially overpaid for something they did not intend to buy, for something that is not the real thing.
+However, one thing is absolutely clear – these buyers have substantially overpaid for something they did not intend to buy, for something that is not the real thing.

-Some of the unluckiest buyers (as you can see) have paid as much as 1000 EUR plus 9% auction fee, plus shipping fees for a few grams of sterling silver worth $3 and a fake gemstone that can be bought for $10 to $20 on eBay.
+Some of the unluckiest bidders have paid as much as 1000 EUR plus 9% auction fee, plus shipping fees for a few grams of sterling silver worth $3 and a fake gemstone that can be bought for $10 to $20 on eBay.
 Not the best investment, right?

 P.S.
 If you want to know how to bid to win on eBay (and pay less), read this post.

 Be smart.
 Shop smart.